RandomSearch18/a-level-project/docs/readme.md

 ### Final stakeholder feedback

+#### Final stakeholder feedback form

+I sent my stakeholders an online form to complete.
+It asked them to rate how well they agree with the following statements (which are closely liked to my user requirements).

+- It is easy to calculate a route between two points
+- The app gives me a sensible route that I would like to take
+- I can customise the route based on a range of options
+- The app is usable for me
+- The app works offline when I need it to
+- The app works well on my device

 #### Final stakeholder feedback from Andrew

-He tested a route from his house to school, and it didn't give him the route he would usally take, which was a slight dissapointment.
+He tested a route from his house to school, and it didn't give him the route he would usably take, which was a slight disappointment.

 He tested a route through a forest that he likes to run through, and he was very happy with the route it suggested.